Common Tools

 Ansible Docs

 Ansible is a largely free and open source server configuration tool.
-It must be installed, along with Python, on the "control machine," which can be your local desktop if you like.
-From there, Ansible will require SSH access to the target server -- in this case your Mac Cloud.
+It must be installed, along with Python, on the control machine, which might be the local desktop.
+From there, Ansible requires SSH

-Once Ansible has gained access to the target environment via SSH, it can run provisioning scripts and the like to prepare your environment for whatever work needs to be done -- be it CI or anything else.
+Once Ansible has gained access to the target environment via SSH, it can run provisioning scripts and the like to prepare the environment for whatever work needs to be done -- be it CI or anything else.

 Starter Scripts

-MacStadium maintains a handful of example scripts to get you started on the road to automating your deployments and more.
+MacStadium maintains a handful of example scripts to get started.

 Ansible Roles